AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: initialization of X has no effect

+.. index:: Initialization

-Flow analysis tracks flow of information between variables.
+Flow analysis tracks the flow of information between variables.
 While doing so, it can detect cases where the initial value of a variable is never used to compute the value of any object.
-It reports it with a warning:
+It reports this situation with a warning:

 .. code-block:: ada